 Permanent disability compensation.
 Virginia law also provides benefits for workers to compensate for any permanent disability that results from the work injury or illness.

 Permanent partial impairment benefits are available for injured workers who permanently lose some body function, such as decreased range of motion or hearing loss.
-Permanent partial disability benefits are two-thirds of your average weekly wage, but not more than $996 (as of July 1, 2016).
+Permanent partial disability benefits are two-thirds of your average weekly wage, subject to the same maximum as lost wage benefits.
 These benefits are paid for a number of weeks based upon the percentage of your disability.
 You can receive these benefits even if you are able to return to work.
 (To learn more, see How Are Permanent Partial Disability Benefits Calculated?)

 Permanent total disability benefits are available to workers who are unable to return to the workforce due to their workplace injury or illness.
 If you qualify for permanent total disability benefits, you will receive lifetime wage benefits at your temporary total disability rate.
 Permanent total disability is provided for workers who lose both arms, hands, feet, legs, or eyes, or is paralyzed or disabled due to traumatic brain injury.